Lawrencepyx/FilmFinder/README.md

 - Search for movies
 - Like/unlike movies with heart button
 - View your liked movies collection
-- **Top Genres page** showing your 3 most-liked genres (powered by Django backend)
+- **Movie Wrapped** find out your 3 most-liked genres, preferred languages, movie suggestions, and release decades. (powered by Django backend)
 - Persistent likes stored in localStorage and synced to backend
-- Movie information including ratings, release year, and runtime
+- Movie information including ratings, release year, description, and runtime
 - Responsive design with compact movie cards

 ## Tech Stack